dra2020/compactness/README.md

 # compactness

-A library of routines to calculate classic measures of compactness -- Reock, Polsby–Popper, Convex Hull, and Schwartzberg -- as well as the other SmartFeatures in Kaufman, King, and Komisarchik's "know it when you see it" (KIWYSI) compactness model that replicates how people assess compactness ([paper](https://gking.harvard.edu/files/gking/files/compact.pdf), [supplement](https://gking.harvard.edu/files/gking/files/compact_supplement.pdf)).
+This is a library of routines to calculate classic measures of compactness -- Reock, Polsby–Popper, Convex Hull, and Schwartzberg -- as well as the other SmartFeatures in Kaufman, King, and Komisarchik's "know it when you see it" (KIWYSI) compactness model that replicates how people assess compactness ([paper](https://gking.harvard.edu/files/gking/files/compact.pdf), [supplement](https://gking.harvard.edu/files/gking/files/compact_supplement.pdf)).

+NOTE: This functionality has been folded into the [dra2020/dra-analytics repo](https://github.com/dra2020/dra-analytics) along with other analytics used in Dave's Redistricting.

 ## Exports